HMS Devonshire (D02)

 HMS Devonshire was the first of the County-class destroyers and the first Batch 1 ship of the Royal Navy.
 The ship was built by Cammell Laird in Birkenhead near Liverpool.
-With a displacement of 5,440 tonnes (6,850 tonnes full load), Devonshire was named after the English county of Devon.
+With a displacement of 6,200 tons full load, Devonshire was named after the English county of Devon.
 She was launched on 10 June 1960 and delivered to the navy two years later.